WaifuBot/Documentation/README.md

 ## Mission

 Why did I create WaifuBot?
 WaifuBot was created as a meme—and it still is.
-Even through 17 thousand servers, WaifuBot is still a meme.
-Even through the hours of development and hardships encountered creating it, WaifuBot is still a meme.
+Even through 59 thousand servers, WaifuBot is a meme.
+Even through the hours of development and hardships encountered creating it, WaifuBot is a meme.
 And I am aiming to make WaifuBot the most epic meme possible.

 ## Acknowledgements

 - [Docsify](https://docsify.js.org/#/) for being easy documentation software I don't have to do any ridiculous CSS black magic for WaifuBot's documentation
+- [Courierfive](https://twitch.tv/courierfive) for being a bad Warcraft 3 minigame streamer
+- Damien for being the depressed Korean pizza delivery man
 - Jesus Christ for taking away the sins of the world
 - Kohai/Shuiro for giving me the ideas that led to the creation of the bot
 - Maze for hosting the bot in its infancy